By Kelly McNulty Valenzuela @ 1:20 PM

 By Kelly McNulty Valenzuela @ 2:08 PM

 A friend on Facebook shared this music video with me, and I thought MoE was the perfect place for it.

 Click on the image to see the whole report.

 For what it's worth, I don't think citizenship should automatically be granted to anyone who is allowed into the US, and I'm not so sure it should be automatically granted to everyone already living here, or everyone born here.
 I think there needs to be a discussion about what citizenship means, what it should mean, and how it should be earned.
 My concern with immigration and this blog is with individual rights; people's right to live where they please, trade with whom they please, and employ or work for whom they please.

-By Santiago and Kelly McNulty Valenzuela @ 4:55 PM
+By Kelly McNulty Valenzuela @ 4:55 PM

 "The secret to America's wealth is that we were settled by restless, driven, overconfident, risk-taking dreamers.
 America is an amazing natural experiment -- a continent populated largely by self-selected immigrants.
 All these people had the get-up-and-go to pull up stakes and come here, a temperament that made them different from their friends and relatives who stayed home.
 Immigrants are the original venture capitalists, risking their human capital -- their lives -- on a dangerous and arduous voyage into the unknown." "...immigrants are self-employed at much higher rates than native-born people, regardless of what nation they emigrate to or from.
 And the rate of entrepreneurial activity in a nation is correlated with the number of immigrants it absorbs."
 John Gartner, Washington Post